Reinforcement learning optimization of the charging of a Dicke quantum battery

-In the future, the present reinforcement learning method could be fruitfully extended to a large variety of problems in Quantum Batteries.
-For example, it could be used to optimize the charging process of other many-body batteries, such as spin-chains batteries \cite{Le17,Rossini19,Ghosh19,Farre18} or SYK batteries \cite{Rossini20}.
-The effect of dissipation during the charging could also be considered \cite{Farina18,Barra19,Pirmoradian19,Quach20,Gherardini19,Seah,Salvia,Shaghaghi}.
-Another crucial problem of quantum battery is the storage: a ``good" battery should be able to store energy for long times, despite the unavoidable presence of dissipation and noise.
-Our methods could be applied also to optimize this task, for example finding states that are more resilient to dissipation \cite{Liu19} or stabilizing the battery by means of feedback control \cite{Gherardini19,Mitchison21}.
+In the future, the present RL method could be fruitfully used to optimize the charging process of numerous other many-body batteries, such as spin-chains batteries \cite{Le17,Rossini19,Ghosh19,Farre18} and Sachdev–Ye–Kitaev batteries \cite{Rossini20}, the latter both saturating the power bound \cite{Campaioli17,Gyhm22} and displaying strongly chaotic dynamics.
+The effect of dissipation during the charging could also be considered \cite{Farina18,Barra19,Pirmoradian19,Quach20,Gherardini19,Seah,Salvia,Shaghaghi,Liu19} and feedback control strategies can be investigated \cite{Gherardini19,Mitchison21}.